Akascape/CTkTable/README.md

 - Add columns/rows
 - Delete columns/rows
 - Edit rows/columns at once
-- Insert values to specific block
+- Insert values to specific cell
-- delete values from specific block
+- delete values from specific cell
 - update all values at once
-- edit each block value and options
+- edit each cell value and options
 - lightweight library
 - can be used with scrollable frame